 - Avoid pre-cut, canned or frozen watermelons for your child, as they have a high risk of contamination.

-How Can You Store Watermelon at Home?
+How Can You Store Watermelons at Home?

 Follow these methods to store watermelon at home.

-- Wash the fruit under running water, and store it in a clean and dry place if it is uncut
+- Wash the fruit under running water and store it in a clean and dry place if it is uncut.

-- Do not refrigerate for more than a day, after it has been cut
+- Do not refrigerate for more than a day, after it has been cut.

-- To keep your child from catching a cold, bring the refrigerated melon to room temperature before serving it to your child
+- To keep your child from catching a cold, bring the refrigerated melon to room temperature before serving it to your child.

 Watermelon Recipes for Babies